 WIC FMNP gives checks to exchange for fruits, vegetables and herbs to women and children who receive WIC services.
 FMNP checks are for $5 and participants get a total of $20 per year.
 WIC mothers use the FMNP checks at farmers markets.
 Every year WIC mothers discover the benefits of buying local produce.
-The WIC FMNP serves families in Coffee, Hickman, Lincoln, Madison, Maury, Moore, Rutherford and Sullivan Counties.
+The WIC FMNP serves families in Coffee, Hickman, Knox, Lincoln, Madison, Maury, Moore, Rutherford and Sullivan Counties.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.